 This is the area that perhaps causes the most confusion but can save buyers from paying the surcharge in unexpected situations.
 For purchases completing after 26 November 2018 there are two three year tests, rather like the ones in place now for the recovery of the surcharge described above.

 A buyer escaped the surcharge for a purchase which completed by 26 November 2018 if the following conditions (paraphrasing the wording of the legislation) were met:

 (a) On completion of the purchase of the new home the buyer intended to live in the new home as the buyer’s only or main residence.

 (b) In a transaction on the same date or earlier than the purchase of the new home the buyer (or the buyer’s spouse or civil partner at the time) disposed of a major interest in another dwelling (“the sold dwelling”).

-(ba) Immediately after that disposal neither the buyer nor the buyer’s spouse or civil partner retained a major interest in the sold dwelling (this was introduced by the 2017 Autumn Budget for purchases completing on or after 22 November 2017.)
+(ba) Immediately after that disposal neither the buyer nor the buyer’s spouse or civil partner retained a major interest in the sold dwelling (this was introduced for purchases completing on or after 22 November 2017.)

 (c) At any time before completion of the purchase of the new home the buyer lived in the sold dwelling as the buyer’s only or main residence.